codedownio/sandwich/sandwich-site/docs/intro.md

    └─ subtracts --> ../results/Arithmetic/subtracts # failure symlink
 ```

 Thus, every test tree node has a place where it can stash logs, screenshots, or other artifacts.
 This structure makes it easy to browse through your tests and check results.

-Also, the `errors` folder at the root provides a handy list of symlinks to all failures.
+The `errors` folder at the root provides a handy list of symlinks to all failures.

 > Check out the next sections to learn about contexts, hooks, and more!